grecoe/MoveAzureVirtualMachine/README.md

-# Moving Virtual Machines Between Azure Subscriptions
+# Moving Virtual Machines or Disks Between Azure Subscriptions
 <sub>Author: Daniel Grecoe, A Microsoft employee</sub>

-Moving virtrual machines between subscriptions is not something you can accomplish with the Azure Portal.
+Moving virtrual machines created from Marketplace (i.e. DSVM) between subscriptions is not something you can accomplish with the Azure Portal.
 It requires a bit of work to get the parts in place correctly.

-The script ***MoveVM.ps1*** in this directory can accomplish moving a VM between two Azure Subscriptions where the user has access rights to both subscriptions.

-During this process, a copy of the virtual machine is created in a destination subscription.
-The original machine is not affected.
+Further, your VM might have additional disks attached to it.
+While the scripts will not attach all of the disks to your new VM, you can move them to the new location as well.

+There are two scripts that can accomplish this:

-### Use Cases ###
+## Use Cases ##
-1. Copy a Virtual Machine from one subscription to antoher.
+1. Copy a Virtual Machine from one subscription to another.
 2. Copy a Virtual Machine within a subscription.

-### What next? ###
-- Finish reading this document.
-- Identify a Virtual Machine you want to move and to where.
-- Create the destination resource group and virtual network.
-- Modify the ***MoveVMConfig.json*** file with your settings.
-- Run the ***MoveVM.ps1*** script.
+3. Copy a Disk from one subscription to another.
+4. Copy a Disk within a subscription.

 ## Prerequisites
 There are a few things you must ensure have occured before running these scripts: